rstudio/posit-demo-assets/R/connectwidgets-penguins/README.md

 ## Usage

-Setup `renv` environment:
+Setup the `renv` environment:

 ```r
 renv::activate()
 renv::restore()
 ```

-To render the report locally:
+To render the dashboard either use the "Knit" button on the top of the IDE code pane and select "Knit to HTML" or use:

 ```r
 rmarkdown::render("app/report.Rmd")